Burn Injury Lawyer in Queens, NY

 We will present our evidence of liability and demands for damages to insurers for the parties who injured you and negotiate aggressively for full compensation for you.
 If we are unable to negotiate an appropriate settlement agreement, we will be prepared to file a burn injury lawsuit in your name and present a persuasive case in court.

-Talk to a Queens Burn Injury Attorney Now
+Talk to a Burn Injury Attorney in Queens Now

 If you or a loved one has suffered a serious burn injury in Queens due to another party’s negligence, contact The Tadchiev Law Firm, P.C., today.
 Our legal team understands the terrible losses suffered due to burn injuries.
 We can’t change what has happened, but we will develop a strong claim and negotiate to recover the full compensation you need to move forward with your life.